tgwolle/SaveIt/README.md

 ## Technologies Used

-Wishlist is built using the following technologies:
+SaveIt is built using the following technologies:

 - HTML
 - CSS